kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

 #### Auto-accept Invitations

-If `testkube-cloud-api.api.inviteMode` is set to `auto-accept`, Testkube Enterprise will automatically add users to Organizations and Environments when they get invited.
+If `testkube-cloud-api.api.inviteMode` is set to `auto-accept`, Testkube On-Prem will automatically add users to Organizations and Environments when they get invited.

 ```helm